ansible-collections/amazon.aws/docs/community.aws.elasticache_module.rst

                 <td>
                 </td>
                 <td>
-                        <div>A list of vpc security group IDs to associate with this cache cluster.
-Only use if inside a vpc.</div>
+                        <div>A list of VPC security group IDs to associate with this cache cluster.
+Only use if inside a VPC.</div>
                 </td>
             </tr>
             <tr>